 Wordle was created with only two users in mind: Wardle and his partner who loves word games.
 So, lots of features were originally left out of the website’s design, like the ability to guess more than one word a day.
 However, this simple rule is what Wardle believes to be what brings players in.
 “It’s something that encourages you to spend three minutes a day,” he said in a Jan.
 3 interview with The New York Times.
 “And that’s it.
 Like, it doesn’t want any more of your time than that.”

-Once you guess the Wordle of the day, here are five sites where you can play Wordle-like games all day long as you wait for the next Wordle.
+If you’re ready to try other Wordle-like games for more puzzle fun, check out these six sites where you can play all day long as you wait for the next Wordle.

 Keep the word guessing going with Word Master.
 The exact same rules apply as Wordle: you have six tries to guess the five-letter word.
 But you’re able to guess more than one word each day for free online, so it’s the perfect place to scratch that Wordle itch.